ThushaAndroid/pahana_edu/README.md

-Pahana Edu Billing System
+# Pahana Edu Billing System

-This project is updated with new features.
+Pahana Edu is a leading bookshop in Colombo City.
+This project is a **web-based Billing and Customer Management System** developed in **Java (JSP, Servlet, JDBC, MySQL)** to manage customers, items, users, and invoices efficiently.